 Small oil micro-deposits and dirt/dust particles on fibre optic cable optical surfaces cause a loss of light or degraded signal power which may ultimately cause intermittent problems in the optical connection.
 Laser power density eventually burns contaminants into the optical surfaces causing the fibre to produce inaccurate results effectively rendering it unusable.

-By extension, contaminated cable connectors may often transfer contaminants and particulates into the "Optical Sub-Assembly" (OSA) barrels of the Optical Module they are inserted into.
-It is especially important to watch out for this in Outside Broadcast environments.
+Contaminated cable connectors can also transfer contaminants and into the "Optical Sub-Assembly" (OSA) barrels of the Optical Module with which they are mated and this can be a particular risk in remote truck applications.